jmettraux/rufus-scheduler/README.md

 This is useful in environments where the Ruby process holding the scheduler gets started multiple times.

+If the lockfile mechanism here is not sufficient, you can plug your custom mechanism.
+It's explained in [advanced lock schemes](#advanced-lock-schemes) below.

 ### :max_work_threads

 In rufus-scheduler 2.x, by default, each job triggering received its own, new, hthread of execution.
 In rufus-scheduler 3.x, execution happens in a work thread and the max work thread count defaults to 28.